 Let's talk about lab water

 With an increase in the sensitivity of applications correlating with a decrease in detection limits, the effects of contamination from a range of sources has become increasingly important.
 With a number of sources of errors in chemical and trace analyses, how can you ensure that sample preparation contamination is at a minimum?
-Guest blogger Dr Paul Whitehead looks into how this can be avoided and what to watch out for.

 A recent survey in 2013 conducted by the Analytical Methods Committee concluded that sample preparation is the largest source of errors in trace analysis, and during sample preparation contamination is always a major concern.
 This is not surprising as detection of 1ppb of an impurity has been equated to finding the proverbial needle in a haystack and 1ppt to finding a contact lens on 100 miles of beach!
 Like trace analysis both are major challenges which can be seriously affected by other material present.

 Contamination can come from a whole range of sources, essentially the equipment used, the environment in which sample preparation work is carried out and the reagents.